As regular followers of this model railway blog will know I’ve recently started working on a shed to accommodate a new layout.

 As mentioned before, the layout will also feature a narrow gauge (009 gauge) line and sidings.
 This will most probably be located near the smelting works with a solitary diesel transferring goods to and from between the above-mentioned siding and around the smelting works.

-Somewhat frustratingly I’ve yet to find a map of the track around Merton Abbey station (although there’s some great info on the Southern E Group website).
-This lack of a reference source and fitting in all the track around Wimbledon station is proving a challenge to the point where none of the track plans I’ve come up with yet work.
+Somewhat frustratingly I’ve yet to find a map of the track around Merton Abbey station (although there’s some great info on the Southern Railway E-mail Group (SREmG) This lack of a reference source and fitting in all the track around Wimbledon station is proving a challenge to the point where none of the track plans I’ve come up with yet work.

 More problematic is that none of the track planning applications I have work for EM Gauge! so I’m having to do things the old fashion way and draw them on graph paper.
 Not my idea of fun and it’s slowed slowed my progress.
 I was hoping to have a first track plan ready for this post but alas not.